Trade Forex Trading

 FX Market Order

-This type of order is used for buying or selling according to present exchange rate quotation in Forex, the execution is instantaneous.
-The minute you want to enter a trade you as a trader can buy & sell at the current price at a click of the button using a market order.
+This kind of order is used to buy or sell at the current exchange rate in Forex, and it happens right away.
+When you want to make a trade, you can quickly buy or sell at the current price by clicking a button using a market order.

 Pending Trade Orders

-These are trading orders used to open a new trade position after the market gets to a price specified by the trader.
+These are specialized orders utilized by traders to initiate a new trade position once the market reaches a predetermined price point.

 Entry orders are used to buy/sell when price when it gets to a certain price target.

-When a particular price level is attained or broken then a pending entry trade order is opened.
+When a particular price level is attained or broken then a pending entry order is opened.

 There are 2 pending order types - forex limit order & fx stop order.